Omkar-Vijay-Gavandi/asic-design-class/Assignment 3/readme.md

 ![modified sp](https://github.com/user-attachments/assets/03f6cb0c-2d06-42e1-a38c-36c63a921e6b)

-### Similarly for the register a0 we observe the following initial and final contents
+### Similarly for the register a0 we observe the following initial and final contents [ O-fast]

 ```bash
 reg 0 a0